-- 6 books are brought in daily (depending on animal group) and changed only if they have read at home - 1 RWI book is given out per child alongside a free choice book (book from the reading corner) - PSA stamp the books 'changed books' and write the new book and date - CT to read with 6 children per day (based on animal groups) and write in reading record
+- 6 books are brought in daily (depending on animal group) and changed only if the child has read at home. - A RWI book is given out per child alongside a free choice book (book from the reading corner). - CT reads with 6 children per day (based on animal groups) and writes a comment in the child's reading record.
+The child then receives a new book to take home and the book's title and the date it was given is written in the child's reading record.